Monthly Archives: October 2007

 • Be relatable and honest.
 One of the keys to doing that is to have an honest voice and honest characters with both bad and good sides to them.
 People we can relate to with all of their faults, passions, fears, weaknesses and good moments.
 Another key to being honest and relatable is keeping a conversational style.

 • Write a lot.
-To become a better writer you probably—and not so surprisingly—need to write more.
+To become a better writer you probably—and not so surprisingly – need to write more.

-Effective start to communication process is to begin at the end Communication is all about the audience: it is about leading the audience to comprehend a message and identify your point of view.
-The above writing tips will help you focus on your message–be it in a speech, a blog post, an essay or an email.
+Communication is all about the audience: it is about directing the audience to identify with your point of view and comprehend the precise message you want to convey.
+The writing tips in Stephen King’s “On Writing” will help you focus on your message—be it in a speech, a blog post, an essay, or an email.

 Inspirational Quotations #191